 1.5 Dry Drawing Media

-This includes dust-creating media such as charcoal and pastels which are often fixed with aerosol spray fixatives, and media such as crayons and oil pastels which do not create dust.
+Dust-creating media such as charcoal and pastels are often fixed with aerosol spray fixatives, and media such as crayons and oil pastels which do not create dust.

 Hazards:

 - Both permanent and workable spray fixatives used to fix drawings contain toxic solvents.
-There is high exposure by inhalation to these solvents because the products are sprayed in the air, often right on a desk or easel.
+Solvents are released into the air when sprayed, often right on a desk or easel.
 In addition you can be inhaling the plastic particulates that comprise the fixative itself.

 - Never try to spray fixative by blowing air from your mouth through a tube.
 This can lead to accidental ingestion of the fixative.